Rgerritse/simple-restaurant-api/README.md

 # About this project

-My rust implementation for a restaurant application which accepts menu items from various serving staff in the restaurant.
+My Rust implementation for a restaurant application which accepts menu items from various serving staff in the restaurant.

 ## How to run